Anonymous complaint leads to four-person drug bust in Catoosa County

-Dylan Nathaniel Allmon, 24, of Ringgold, William-Michael Tyler Worley-Johnson, 22, of Tunnel Hill, Cecily Nikita Witt, 27, of Chattanooga, Tenn., and Zachary Duane Byrd, 26, of Ringgold were all arrested April 1 on charges of two counts of marijuana possession and possession of tools for the commission of a crime.
+Dylan Nathaniel Allmon, 24, of Ringgold, William-Michael Tyler Worley-Johnson, 22, of Tunnel Hill, Cecily Nikita Witt, 27, of Chattanooga, Tenn., and Zachary Duane Byrd, 26, of Ringgold were each arrested April 1 on two counts of marijuana possession and possession of tools for the commission of a crime.

 All four offenders have been released from jail on bond.